false-schemers/s4iof/README.md

 ## Scheme Compatibility

 SIOF is true to basic Scheme principles -- it features precise garbage collector, supports proper tail recursion, `call/cc`, `dynamic-wind`, and multiple return values.
-It generally targets R^5RS feature set, but it has the following known limitations and deviations from the standard:
+It is mostly compatible with R4RS, but it has the following known limitations and deviations from the standard:

   *  hygienic macro facilities (`define-syntax` & friends) are not implemented
   *  there is a simple `define-macro` facility for S-expression rewriting